 What scholarships are available at SWOSU and how do I apply?

 SWOSU offers both a Transfer Tuition Scholarship (Oklahoma residents only) and the Weatherford Community Scholarships (residents and nonresidents).
 The Transfer Tuition Scholarship is awarded as either a 6 or 12 hour award per semester for one year.
 The Weatherford Community Scholarship is a $1,500 scholarship for the year ($750/semester).

 The deadline for Fall transfers is May 15 and the deadline for Spring transfers is December 15.
-All completed transcripts must be on file with the Registrar’s Office by June 15 for Fall transfers or January 15 for Spring transfers.
+All completed transcripts must be on file with the Academic Records’s Office by June 15 for Fall transfers or January 15 for Spring transfers.
 The application for these scholarships can be found on our Student Financial Services webpage.
 If this date has passed, don’t panic.
 You still have time to fill out the online FAFSA.
 If you are not an Oklahoma resident, be sure to check out the criteria for the Nonresident Tuition Scholarship.

 How do I enroll in my classes?

 After you receive your acceptance letter, contact the Admissions and Recruitment office to set up your advisement/enrollment date and time.
 See contact information below to set up your visit.